 No prizes for guessing that it was here that the royal elephants were housed.
 Each chamber can hold 2 elephants.
 There is also a small door for the mahout to enter.
 The building has 11 domed chambers.
 It was built in the 15th century in the same style as the Lotus Mahal.
 It is a perfect spot to sit on the lawn and contemplate the magnificence of the architecture.

 A coracle, or Dongi, is a plate shaped basket made of reeds and bamboo.
 The bottom is strengthened with additional layers of hide, plastic and sometimes tar to ensure it is sturdy and waterproof.
 They normally take about 6-8 people and are used for crossing the river much like a ferry.
-Many intrepid travellers cross the river for fun.
+It is however only intrepid travellers that cross the river for fun.

-Don’t miss the sunset.
-Climb to a high point and watch the sun go down.
-The skies are stunning.
+Whatever you do don’t miss the sunset.
+Climb to a high point and watch the sun go down and enjoy the stunning skies.

-Visiting Hampi should be done over a few days to make the most of all it has to offer.
-It transports you back to another magical time of wealth, splendour and beauty.
+You should visit Hampi over over a few days to make the most of all it has to offer.
+You are transported back to a magical time of wealth, splendour and beauty.
 Once you’re there you can’t help but be enthralled by a forgotten world.